fhebert-perkins/ResourceTracker/README.md

 # Resource Tracker

-Tracks items based on assigned unique ids preferably physically attached to the object
+Tracks items based on assigned unique ids associated with an object

 For use with inventories with a number of different types of items

 *Written with flask and sqlalchemy*